sea-kg/ctf01d/README.md

 ### Prepare to start with clearing all previous data

-Previously created data-flags will be clean
+Previously created data-flags will be cleared

 ```
 $ cd ~/ctf01d.git/